aiven/devportal/docs/products/clickhouse/concepts/service-architecture.rst

 * INSERT queries need to be batched to avoid handling a number of small parts.
 * UPDATE and DELETE queries need to be batched.
 Removing or updating a single row requires rewriting an entire part with all the rows except the one we want to remove or update.
-* SELECT queries are executed fast because all the data found in a part is valid and all files can be cached since they never change.
+* SELECT queries are executed rapidly because all the data found in a part is valid and all files can be cached since they never change.

 ``ReplicatedMergeTree`` engine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~